damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 1. **IDEA:** Every new proposal starts with an idea, which usually come up in a chat.
 For this stage, GitLab integrates with [Mattermost].
 2. **ISSUE:** The most effective way to discuss an idea is creating an issue for it.
 Your team and your collaborators can help you to polish and improve it in the [issue tracker](#gitlab-issue-tracker).
 3. **PLAN:** Once the discussion comes to an agreement, it's time to code.
 But wait!
 First, we need to prioritize and organize our workflow.
 For this, we can use the [Issue Board](#gitlab-issue-board).
 4. **CODE:** Now we're ready to write our code, once we have everything organized.
-5. **COMMIT:** Once we're happy with our draft, we can commit our code to a feature-branch.
+5. **COMMIT:** Once we're happy with our draft, we can commit our code to a feature-branch with version control.
 6. **TEST:** With [GitLab CI][ci], we can run our scripts to build and test our application.
 7. **REVIEW:** Once our script works and our tests and builds succeeds, we are ready to get our [code reviewed](#gitlab-code-review) and approved.
 8. **STAGING:** Now it's time to [deploy our code to a staging environment][ci-cd-cd] to check if everything worked as we were expecting or if we still need adjustments.